WrestleMania X8: Event

 Before the pay-per-view event aired began, Mr. Perfect, Lance Storm and Test faced Rikishi, Scotty 2 Hotty and Albert in six-man tag team match on Sunday Night Heat.
 Rikishi won the match for his team after pinning Mr. Perfect following a Banzai Drop.

-The actual pay-per-view started with a live performance of "Superstar" by rock band Saliva.
-After that, William Regal defended his WWF Intercontinental Championship against Rob Van Dam.
-Twice in the match, Regal tried to use brass knuckles to set up the Power of the Punch on Van Dam, but on both occasions Van Dam kicked them away.
+The actual pay-per-view started with a live performance of "Superstar" by rock band Saliva (Josey Scott, Wayne Swinny, Chris D'Abaldo, Dave Novotny and Paul Crosby).
+The first match of the night saw William Regal defend his WWF Intercontinental Championship against Rob Van Dam.
+Twice in the match, Regal tried to use brass knuckles to set up the Power of the Punch on Van Dam.
+But on both occasions, Van Dam kicked them away.
 Van Dam won the match after a Five-Star Frog Splash to win his first Intercontinental Championship.

 The WWF European Championship match between the champion Diamond Dallas Page and Christian followed.
-Christian executed a neckbreaker on Page and Page performed a roll-up on Christian but neither man scored a pinfall.
-Page won the match after a Diamond Cutter on Christian.
+Christian executed a neckbreaker on Page and Page performed a roll-up on Christian, but neither man scored a pinfall.
+Page won the match after executing a Diamond Cutter on Christian.

-The WWF Hardcore Champion Maven defended his title against Goldust in a Hardcore match.
+The WWF Hardcore Champion Maven defended his title against Goldust next in a Hardcore match.
 The match ended when both Goldust and Maven knocked each other out with trashcan lids.
-Spike Dudley came out and pinned Maven for a three count.
+Spike Dudley then came out and pinned Maven for a three count.
 Under the title's 24/7 rules, Spike became the new champion.
 His celebration was short-lived, as Crash Holly chased Spike through the crowd with Maven and Goldust following suit.
-In a promotion for the show's main event, rock band Drowning Pool made a live performance of "Tear Away" with a video package playing in the background.
-After the performance, the show cut to backstage where Crash Holly and Spike Dudley continued to fight.
-Al Snow tried to interfere by driving a golf cart (along with referee Theodore Long) towards the two but ended up crashing into some boxes.
+In a promotion for the show's main event, rock band Drowning Pool (Dave Williams, C. J. Pierce, Stevie Benton and Mike Luce) made a live performance of "Tear Away" with a video package playing in the background.
+After the performance, the show cut to backstage, where Crash Holly and Spike Dudley continued to fight.
+Al Snow tried to interfere by driving a golf cart (along with referee Theodore Long) towards the two, but ended up crashing into some boxes.
 Spike successfully fought off Holly by throwing him into a steel door, but ended up getting kicked by The Hurricane who swung off a rope.
-Hurricane then pinned Spike to become the new Hardcore Champion.
+The Hurricane then pinned Spike to become the new Hardcore Champion.